 EM NEWS “Dr Collman is the premier educator in the US for EM Board Preparation!”
 Jan 2009 Issue.

 The Collman Institute/EMBoardPrep.guru/He has practiced EM since 1981 and is a live test item writer for Two EM boards/He trained examiners how to administer the oral exam for about a decade twice a year/He has the most accurate, well illustrated education and many organizations have ranked him as the “premier educator” for both clinical practice and all of the EM certification examinations.
-Over 400 US hospitals and virtually every branch of the US military has employed Dr Collman to train their physicians in the most rigorous conferences he created: The Oral Board Tutorial and then the 8-Day Interactive Review!.
-He is the only speaker!
+Over 400 US hospitals and virtually every branch of the US military has employed Dr Collman to train their physicians in the most rigorous conferences he created: The Oral Board Tutorial! and then the 8-Day Interactive Review!.
+He is the only speaker.
 His content is detailed and directly from the core content you should gain as knowledge in an EM residency as outlined by the ACEP…he teaches in an informal style with easy to understand test items that are mandatory [so they are complex subjects] to certify any emergency physician!

 This site is dedicated not to just board prep but to solving this issue and that is why it is called EMedNation.com…it is for our nation to come together and solve the problems faced by our overwhelmed emergency departments as well as all other departments that we work with daily.
-We do nothing by the day…its by the second or the hour…like a dopamine drip…and we need to solve this problem because technology is, for many, making it worse.
+We do nothing by the day…its by the second or the hour…like a dopamine drip…and we need to solve this problem because some misuse of technology is, for many, making it worse.
 An EMR does not make a better physician…in many cases it slows their performance reducing the number of patients they can care for each shift; the shortened training for APPs [PAs/NPs] is not helping and is one of the great blunders of medicine.
 They now want their own board status…yet they need years of additional training before that should happen for the responsibilities they are given.
 Business in medicine is just plain wrong.

-For now enjoy the case study…G Hutchinson…a sample of the 52 cases that make up the OBT! [but there are actually 100 cases that were used to certify actual board candidates from recent years and over 1000 Live test items that were also used by two of the three recognized ABMS [AMA] Emergency Medicine Boards.
-Dr Collman record 33 audio CDs [33 h of listening of his live analysis at the Oral Board Tutorial! [the case management of those cases are the classics and many other products he has to offer you that will improve your confidence and understanding of the pathophysiology and how the ABEM, AOBEM and other boards create their critical actions and how they define their 8 performance ratings that create your scores.
+For now enjoy the case study…G Hutchinson…a sample of the 52 cases that make up the OBT! [but there are actually 100 cases that were used to certify actual board candidates from prior years and over 1000 Live test items that he wrote that were also used by two of the three recognized ABMS [AMA] Emergency Medicine Boards.
+Dr Collman recorded 33 audio CDs [33 h of listening of his live analysis at the Oral Board Tutorial! [the case management of those cases are the classics and many other products he has to offer you that will improve your confidence and understanding of the pathophysiology and how the ABEM, AOBEM and other boards create their critical actions and how they define their 8 performance ratings that create your scores.

 What can we do for you?
 Prefer to have Dr Collman tutor you privately?
 No problem!
 Call/receive a personal evaluation – absolutely free advice!
 Dr C is almost always available…if not, just txt him with your contact info.
 He is usually able to respond immediately but never more than in 24 hours!